 4. For extra flavour, smash 3-4 more green cardamoms just to open them a little and add them to the yakhni when it is simmering in the roaster just before adding the rice.

-5. Adding saffron milk right at the end brings out the extra flavour.
+5. Adding saffron water or saffron milk right at the end brings out the extra flavour.

 6. I also add a little ghee on top of the rice before steaming it in the roaster at the final stage for added flavour.

-7. Instead of pouring the saffron milk on the biryani,, you can melt butter in the saffron solution, add some of the boiled basmati rice to it and then sprinkle the butter flavoured saffron rice on top.
+7. Alternatively instead of pouring the saffron water on the biryani,, you can melt butter in the saffron solution, add some of the boiled basmati rice to it and then sprinkle the butter flavoured saffron rice on top.
 This also enhances the flavour.

-8. Use preferably plum tomatoes or vine tomatoes as they are not too tangy.
+8. Use preferably ripe vine or plum tomatoes as they are not too tangy.

 9. Choose medium sized freshly slaughtered yellow grain fed chicken.